Kong/docs.konghq.com/app/konnect/analytics/index.md

 ## Analyze API usage and performance data

-{{site.konnect_short_name}}  Analytics {% konnect_icon analytics %} Analytics provides different tools to help you track the performance and behavior of your APIs and data plane nodes.
-You can use these tools to access key statistics, monitor vitals and pinpoint anomalies in real time.
+{{site.konnect_short_name}}  Analytics {% konnect_icon analytics %} provides different tools to help you track the performance and behavior of your APIs and data plane nodes.
+You can use these tools to access key statistics, monitor vitals, and pinpoint anomalies in real time.

-### Analytics tool guide
-When navigating API analytics certain goals require different tools
+You can use the following diagram to help you determine which analytics tools are best for your use case:

 {% mermaid %}
 flowchart TD
-    A((What is your goal?)) -->B(Quickly understand API usage and performance at a glance) A((What is your goal?)) -->C(In-depth analytics of API data) B --> D([Follow a quickstart in Konnect])
+    A((What is your goal?)) -->B(Quickly understand API usage and performance at a glance) A((What is your goal?)) -->C(In-depth analytics of API data) B --> D([Summary Dashboard])
-    C --> E([Add a new API to Konnect])
+    C --> E([Explorer])

     %% this section defines node interactions
     click D "/konnect/analytics/dashboard/"